h5bp/html5-boilerplate/src/doc/html.md

 GDPR-compliant as a full IP address can be defined as PII (personally identifiable information.)

+Though Google's initiative in providing an IP anonymization feature is commendable, pinging Google with visitors' IP addresses still potentially exposes meta-data of users to Google.
+For those privacy-minded among us, the Google Analytics code snippet is `<!--commented-out-->` by default.
+To enable the Google Analytics code, simply uncomment it.

 The beacon transport mechanism is used to send all hits [which saves HTTP requests and improves performance](https://philipwalton.com/articles/the-google-analytics-setup-i-use-on-every-site-i-build/#loading-analytics.js).